mustafapc19/my-gcc/README.md

 Please be careful while using it.
 Do not use invalid C code.
 Might go into infinite-loop.
 Idk

+There is a test code in example.cpp

 Features supported:

     Comments not supported
+    #include not supported

     "int"'s are supported.
 But only one at a time. int a;      //right